antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 ###### Pure CSS Icons

-If you ever read my previous post [Journey with Icons Continues](/posts/journey-with-icons-continues) you must know that I am very enthusiastic about icons and actively researching for icons solutions.
+If you've ever read my previous post [Journey with Icons Continues](/posts/journey-with-icons-continues) you must know that I am very enthusiastic about icons and actively researching for icons solutions.
 This time with UnoCSS's flexibility, we could even have pure CSS icons!
 Yes, you read me, **it's purely in CSS and zero JavaScript**!
 Let's just see how it looks like:

 ```html
 <!-- A basic anchor icon from Phosphor icons -->